 The Republic of Korea (South Korea) covers the southern part of the Korean peninsula.
 As of 2020, it has a population of approximately 52 million people who live over an area of 99,700 square kilometers (population density 519/km2).
-Similar to other East Asian countries, Korea has a tradition of Confucianism.
-However, rapid economic growth and influences from the American-spawned mass culture staring in the 1960s have tended to override the traditional heritage of Confucianism in contemporary Korean culture (Calder & Fukuyama, 2008).
-As of 2019, the Gross Domestic Product (GDP) of Korea is approximately 1,600 billion USD which ranks it as the 14th countries in size of national economy (IMF, 2017).
-The rapid economic growth has resulted in dramatic changes in its social structure and environmental quality.
+Similar to other East Asian countries, Korea has a tradition of Confucianism, however, rapid economic growth and influences from American-spawned mass culture starting in the 1960s have tended to override the traditional heritage of Confucianism in contemporary Korean culture (Calder & Fukuyama, 2008).
+As of 2019, the Gross Domestic Product (GDP) of Korea is approximately 1,600 billion USD, making it the 14th largest national economy in the world (IMF, 2017).
+The rapid economic growth has resulted in dramatic changes in the country’s social structure and environmental quality.
 Today over 80% of South Koreans live in urban areas.

 Traditions of EE in Korea